Brooks, Grizzlies end another Heat win streak, 124-112

 Memphis outscored Miami 13-5 in the first 3:59 of the fourth quarter and extended its lead to 109-94.

 Grizzlies leading scorer Ja Morant was held to 10 points.
 Morant took only one shot in the first half, yet the Grizzles led 63-57 at halftime.

+“I’m a pass-first point guard,” said Morant, who finished with 10 assists.
+“Whatever the team needs from me, that’s what I do.
+If I have zero points and we win the game, I’m cool with it.”

 Valanciunas and Anderson each shot 6-for-8 from the field and combined for 35 points in the half.

 TIP-INS

 Grizzlies: Brooks scored nine consecutive points for the Grizzlies late in the third period.
-With the Heat converging on him during Memphis’ last possession of the period, Brooks found an open Tyus Jones for a 3-pointer that gave the Grizzlies a 96-89 advantage. … Valanciunas extended his double-figure rebounding streak to 17.
+With the Heat converging on him during Memphis’ last possession of the period, Brooks found an open Tyus Jones for a 3-pointer that gave the Grizzlies a 96-89 advantage.
+“The situations early in the quarter allowed him to be aggressive to score and he finishes it with a heck of an unselfish play,” Jenkins said. … Valanciunas extended his double-figure rebounding streak to 17.
 He also had his 35th double-double of the season. … De’Anthony Melton (sore left leg) and Brandon Clarke (sore left calf) sat out along with Jaren Jackson (right knee surgery recovery) and Justise Winslow (sore right quadriceps).

 UP NEXT